 Don’t Forget Your Pets

 If you have pets that need room to roam, make sure the new home you buy has a garden for them.
-Think about if a small yard would be enough, which it might be for a cat, or do you need more room for them to run around, as is probably the case with a dog.
+Think about if a small garden would be enough, which might be for a cat, or do you need more room for them to run around, as is probably the case with a dog.
+If you’re unable to purchase a home with a garden search for pet friendly apartments.

 It is no use buying a property with a huge garden if you hate gardening, unless, of course, you can afford to pay someone to do it for you.
 There is more to a garden than mowing the lawns.
 Flowerbeds have to be weeded and so do pathways.
 Trees and shrubs will need trimming too.